Monkeypox signs and symptoms: What to look for and how it spreads

 Monkeypox, a rare tropical disease spread by wild animals in West Africa, has unexpectedly spread abroad over the last two months, posing questions about what precisely it is and how dangerous it might be.

-There are now 1,076 confirmed cases in the UK, with infections reported in many countries outside of Africa, according to the World Health Organisation (WHO), including the US, Mexico, Argentia, Australia, the UAE, Spain, Portugal, France, Germany, Italy, Sweden and India.
+There are now 2,208 confirmed cases in the UK as of 21 July, with infections reported in many countries outside of Africa, according to the World Health Organisation (WHO), including the US, Mexico, Argentia, Australia, the UAE, Spain, Portugal, France, Germany, Italy, Sweden, and India.

 A relatively mild viral infection, the disease has a six-to-16 day incubation period and sees patients first suffer fever, headaches, swellings, back pain, aching muscles and a general listlessness in its opening stages.